mui/material-ui/docs/src/pages/components/selects/selects.md

 {{"demo": "pages/components/selects/ControlledOpenSelect.js"}}

+## Open automatically

+You can make the select menu open automatically on mount through the `defaultOpen` prop

+{{"demo": "pages/components/selects/DefaultOpen.js"}}

 ## With a dialog

 While it's discouraged by the Material Design guidelines, you can use a select inside a dialog.